openeventdata/Focus_Locality_Extraction/Focus_Locality/Sentence_Embedding_Approach/Testing/Readme.md

 # Profile

-You can run the following code to use Profile for the real news articles (which their primary focus location are not provided).
+You can run the following code to use Profile for the real news articles (in which the primary focus locations are not provided).

 ```Python